industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 - After the flow import you have to adapt the databus credentials in the MQTT-Out nodes (red marked).

-- Therefore double click on one of them and and select the pen icon next to the server section (blue marked).
+- Therefore double click on one of them and and select the pen icon next to the 'Server' section (blue marked).

 <p align="center"><kbd><img src="graphics/06EditDataBus.PNG" /></kbd></p>

-Now go to the Security section and enter your databus credentials again.
+- Go to the Security section and enter your databus credentials again.

 <p align="center"><kbd><img src="graphics/07EditDataBusSecurity.png" /></kbd></p>

- - Now you can click on Update and deploy the flow.
+ - Now you can click on 'Update' and 'Deploy' the flow.

 ## Start Simulation and add variables to IE Data Service